kskalvar/aws-eks-cluster-quickstart/cloudformation/README.md

   Create AWS EKS Cluster using AWS CloudFormation

 ## Create AWS EKS Cluster using AWS CloudFormation
-Use the AWS Console to configure the EKS IAM Role.
+Use the AWS Console to configure the EKS Cluster.
 This is a step by step process.

 ### AWS CloudFormation Dashboard
 Click on "Create Stack"